Foresight Sports GCHawk Launch Monitor Review – Seamless Performance

 E6 CONNECT FSX Software Integration

-E6 CONNECT is a recent integration that requires an FSX 2020 software license to use.
+E6 CONNECT requires an FSX 2020 software license to use.
 However, the software is delivered with additional web features including being able to track every shot under a given profile and sorting shot history.

-You get the full gamut of features with the E6 CONNECT integration, including:
+You get the full range of features with the E6 CONNECT integration, including:

 • a full driving range and practice area